-Sample Questions to ask the Employer

-- ☑ What kind of assignments might I expect during the first six months on the job? - Mat qualities are you looking for in the candidate who fulfills this position? - ☑ What is your supervisory style? - ☑ How is success in this job measured and what evaluation process do you use? - ☑ How do you approach professional development for your employees? - ☑ How do you promote work/life balance for your employees? - ☑ What are typical job hours?
-If those need to be exceeded, how are employees compensated? - ☑ Are there opportunities for advancement in this organization? - ☑ What kind of training will I have? - Mat do you see as the biggest challenge for someone in this position? - ☑ What is your favorite part about working with this organization? - Mhat kind of timeline do you envision in terms of hiring for this role?
+I What kind of assignments might I expect during the first six months on the job?

+I What qualities are you looking for in the candidate who fulfills this position?

+☑ What is your supervisory style?

+I How is success in this job measured and what evaluation process do you use?

+A How do you approach professional development for your employees?

+I How do you promote work/life balance for your employees?

+If those need to be exceeded, how are employees compensated?

+Are there opportunities for advancement in this organization?What kind of training will I have?

+If What do you see as the biggest challenge for someone in this position?

+Met is your favorite part about working with this organization?

+If What kind of timeline do you envision in terms of hiring for this role?